AqwamCreates/DataPredict/docs/API/Models/BayesianLinearRegression.md

 * predictedVector: A vector containing values that are predicted by the model.

-* predictedProbabilityVector: A vector contining the probability of the values with the given threshold.
+* predictedProbabilityMatrix: A matrix contining the probability of the values with the given threshold.

 ## Inherited From